Homecoming: A Film by Beyoncé: Historically black colleges and universities (HBCU)

 The performance pays strong tribute to HBCUs, featuring an African-American marching band and majorette dancers.

 The performance has been credited as paying a strong tribute to the HBCU experience.
 A full African-American marching band played during much of the set, accompanied by majorette dancers.
 Writing for Mic.com, Natelegé Whaley stated that the band consisted of members from various HBCUs and played samples of songs that are often played at an HBCU such as "Swag Surf", "Broccoli", and "Back that Azz Up", along with samples of gospel and go-go music.
-Journalists also noted that the set incorporated various aspects of black Greek life, such as a step show along with strolling by neophytes (also known as pledges).
+Journalists also noted that the set incorporated various aspects of Black Greek life, such as a step show along with strolling by neophytes (also known as pledges).
 School Daze, a notable Spike Lee film, is also referenced.
-Beyoncé's first outfit was a yellow sweatshirt with the Greek letters ΒΔΚ which reads Beta Delta Kappa.
-Later, she came out in a shirt with a shield designed with Nefertiti, Black Panther, black power fist along with a bee, which outlets such as The Washington Post credited as a reference to the shields each black fraternity and sorority have signifying the important values of the particular fraternity and sorority.
+Beyoncé's first outfit was a yellow sweatshirt with the Greek letters ΒΔΚ that read Beta Delta Kappa.
+Later, she came out in a shirt with a shield designed with Nefertiti, Black Panther, a Black power fist, and a bee, which outlets such as The Washington Post credited as a reference to the shields each Black fraternity and sorority have signifying the values of the particular fraternity or sorority.

 Following the show, Beyoncé announced the expansion of her HBCU scholarship fund, BeyGOOD Initiative's Homecoming Scholars Award program (previously known as the Formation Scholars Award program, announced on the one-year anniversary of Lemonade).
-In the program's second year, it will support one student at each of eight HBCUs: Texas Southern University, Morehouse College, Fisk University, Grambling State University, Xavier University of Louisiana, Wilberforce University, Tuskegee University and Bethune-Cookman University.
+In the program's second year, it would support one student at each of eight HBCUs: Texas Southern University, Morehouse College, Fisk University, Grambling State University, Xavier University of Louisiana, Wilberforce University, Tuskegee University and Bethune-Cookman University.

 Black feminism

-Reviewers noted the influence of black feminism on Beyoncé's performance, including her sampling of Nigerian author Chimamanda Ngozi Adichie's TED Talk on feminism and the appearances on stage of former collaborators Kelly Rowland and Michelle Williams of Destiny's Child well as her sister Solange; writing in Cosmopolitan, Brittney Cooper read Beyoncé's decision to involve these black women in the landmark performance as a gesture of sisterhood.
+Reviewers noted the influence of Black feminism on Beyoncé's performance, including her sampling of Nigerian author Chimamanda Ngozi Adichie's TED Talk on feminism and the appearances on stage of former collaborators Kelly Rowland and Michelle Williams of Destiny's Child as well as her sister Solange; writing in Cosmopolitan, Brittney Cooper read Beyoncé's decision to involve these Black women in the landmark performance as a gesture of sisterhood.

 "Beychella" performances

-Performances were held at the Coachella festival on April 14 and 21, 2018.
-Onstage appearances includes an ensemble of dancers, her sister Solange, her husband Jay-Z, and her former girl group Destiny's Child joined Beyoncé on stage.
-On April 21, 2018, she was joined by J Balvin for "Mi Gente" in which his verse was sung first, though this was not included in the film.
-She played a 26-song set to 125,000 concert-goers in attendance.
+The performances were held at the Coachella festival on April 14 and 21, 2018.
+The performances featured an ensemble of dancers, with her sister Solange, her husband Jay-Z, and her former girl group Destiny's Child joining Beyoncé on stage.
+On April 21, 2018, she was joined by J Balvin for "Mi Gente" with his verse sung first, though this was not included in the film.
+She played a 26-song set to 125,000 concertgoers.
 The set sampled Malcolm X and Nina Simone among others.
-Beyoncé wore five different costumes through the two-hour performance, designed with Olivier Rousteing of French fashion house Balmain.
+Beyoncé wore five different costumes during the two-hour performance, designed with Olivier Rousteing of French fashion house Balmain.